-In the companion piece to this post Why college sports is only popular in the USA we laid out what is missing from US pro sports that is present in college sports which explains college sport’s popularity in the USA and lack thereof elsewhere.
-Another example to contrast against US sports is pro sports in Australia and Europe.
+In Why college sports is only popular in the USA, we laid out what is missing from US pro sports that is present in college sports.
+That explains college sport’s popularity in the USA and lack of popularity elsewhere.
+Another example to contrast against US pro sports is pro sports in Australia and Europe.

 The Australian and European way

-The AFL and the German Football Federation do not just run the premier competition they are the national governing body for the sport as a whole.
-This allows them to have high quality and integrated 2nd division or state leagues and to redistribute profit from the top league to rural sport that gives fabric to small communities and junior development which fights youth obesity and helps at risk youngsters.
+The AFL and the German Football Federation do not just run the premier competition, they are the national governing body for the sport as a whole.
+This allows them to have high quality and integrated 2nd division or state leagues and to redistribute profit from the top league to grass roots and junior sport.
+That gives fabric to communities, fights youth obesity and helps at risk youngsters.

 In the AFL there is a father son rule whereby if a father played at a club his son will automatically start his career there.
 In European Soccer there are often incentives for developing and playing locally sourced talent.